 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-Creamy and perfectly sweet, this cream cheese dip is truly irresistible.
-It has NO marshmallow fluff, just simple ingredients.
-Perfect for any potluck, party, brunch, or BBQ, this cream cheese fruit dip is just so delicious.
+Creamy and perfectly sweet, this cream cheese dip recipe is truly irresistible.
+It has NO marshmallow fluff, just a simple mix of cream cheese, powdered sugar, and whipping cream.
+Perfect for any potluck, party, brunch, or BBQ, this dip is a hit and so delicious!

 A small wooden bowl containing a white, whipped cream cheese dip on a platter surrounded by a rainbow of fruit.

-• This cream cheese fruit dip is so simple and easy to make.
+• This cream cheese dip for fruit is so simple and easy to make.
 It’s made with only 4 ingredients, none of which are marshmallow creme.
-Not that there’s anything wrong with marshmallow creme, mind you, but sometimes you want an option with fewer overall ingredients.
-Even with the homemade whipped cream, this fruit dip is ready in less than 15 minutes, so it’s great for last minute get-togethers or sudden sweet cravings.
+Not that we don’t love marshmallow creme, but sometimes you want an option with fewer overall ingredients.
+This fruit dip is ready in less than 15 minutes, so it’s great for last-minute get-togethers or sudden sweet cravings.

 • Gently fold the whipped cream into the cream cheese.
 If you work the whipped cream too much, it can lose its volume.
 We want this dip as fluffy and cloud-like as possible!